 - You find high tide you should know how to deal with deep water in Venice

-- if you find bad weather in one of the three days read what to do in Venice with the rain
+- if you find bad weather in one of the three days, you sholud know what to do in Venice with the rain

 - if you are a family with children you can be interested in Venice with children

 So, do you follow our itinerary of three days in Venice?
-F so, leave us a comment (even if you follow only a part of it) and tell us you experience!
+If so, leave us a comment (even if you follow only a part of it) and tell us you experience!
 We leave you a video that give you a panoramic view of the city and honors it.
-This video is part of the 10 best videos of Venice.